MissingCore/Music/README.md

 > [!IMPORTANT]
 > Be careful when clearing the cache of the app as if you accidentally clear the storage, all the data in the app will be deleted (ie: playlists, favorited tracks, artwork).
->
-> It's planned in the future to add support for exporting playlist data to make transferring of data easier.

 ## Built With